CaueP/LibraryWebApp/README.md

-# NodeJS - Library
+# NodeJS - Library Web App

 ## To start:

-Run npm install
+1. Run npm install to instal dependencies
+2. Run gulp serve, to run the starter script